Karan Arjun

-At the 41st Filmfare Awards, Karan Arjun received 10 nominations, including Best Film, Best Director (Roshan), Best Actor (Salman) and Best Supporting Actress (Raakhee), and won 2 awards – Best Editing and Best Action.
+At the 41st Filmfare Awards, Karan Arjun received 10 nominations, including Best Film, Best Director (Roshan), Best Actor (Salman Khan) and Best Supporting Actress (Raakhee), and won 2 awards – Best Editing and Best Action.

+The film was re-released worldwide on November 22, 2024.

 Plot

 In a village in Rajasthan, Durga Singh, a poor woman raises her two beloved sons Karan and Arjun.
 When Munshiji of Thakur Sangram Singh, comes to talk to Durga, she tells her husband was the Thakur's son who married her against his father's wishes.
-Durjan Singh, a relative of Thakur killed Durga's husband to prevent him or his family from inheriting the Thakur's estate.
+Durjan Singh, a relative of Thakur killed Durga's husband to prevent him or his family from inheriting Thakur's estate.

 After learning that Thakur plans to sign over the estate to Karan and Arjun, Durjan kills Thakur, before brutally murdering Karan and Arjun with his brothers-in-law Nahar and Shamsher.
 Durga worships Goddess Kali to bring her sons back.
-Miraculously, Durga's prayers are heard and the two are reincarnated, but are separated and grown into different families unaware of their past lives.
+Miraculously, Durga's prayers are heard and the two are reincarnated but are separated and grown into different families unaware of their past lives.
 Durga is unaware of this miracle, but she still believes that her sons will return.

-20 years later, Arjun is reincarnated as Vijay, where he falls in love with the wealthy Sonia Saxena; she also loves him but her wedding is fixed to Durjan's son Suraj.
-Karan is also reborn as Ajay, who is chased upon by tomboyish girlfriend Bindiya, and soon works for Govind—Sonia's father and Durjan's partner in his illegal arms trading business.
+20 years later, Arjun, reincarnated as Vijay, falls in love with the wealthy Sonia Saxena.
+She also loves him but her wedding is fixed to Durjan's son Suraj.
+Karan, reborn as Ajay, starts working for Govind—Sonia's father and Durjan's partner in his illegal arms trading business.
+A tomboyish girl, Bindiya, who is in love with him, follows him around.
 Knowing that Sonia loves Vijay, Suraj attempts to kill him, but Vijay attacks him.
-Ajay is sent to kill Vijay; they start to fight, that is suddenly interrupted after a bolt of lightning strikes in between them.
+Ajay is sent to kill Vijay; they start to fight, which is suddenly interrupted after a bolt of lightning strikes between them.